 This comparison can help quantify and capture any excesses.
 For example, when a customer’s experience of a brand exceeds their expectations, could there be another set of standards that it falls short of?
 You and your family are driving from Mumbai to Hyderabad to visit relatives.

 One your way, you stop at a petrol pump to fill up your tank and use the restroom.
 Once you resume your journey, you discuss the bathrooms and agree that they were cleaner than you expected—in other words, they exceeded your expectations.

 Willingness to recommend the brand

-It’s one thing to like something, and another thing to evangelise about it.
+It’s one thing to like something, and another thing to evangelize about it.
 We all know that when we truly love something, we become its de facto ambassadors.
-If you keep acquiring new customers through word-of-mouth, you can be sure that your brand is able to fulfil this particular dimension of the customer satisfaction experience.
+If you keep acquiring new customers through word-of-mouth, you can be sure that your brand is able to fulfill this particular dimension of the customer satisfaction experience.

 Intention to buy again

 The final metric to gauge customer happiness with your services is to ask them if they would buy your product again.
 If they would, it’s a good indicator or predictor of their potential loyalty to the brand.
 These metrics can’t be applied in isolation.
 It is only when you combine them that you get a nuanced sense of the extent and quality of customer satisfaction with your product and your services.